doctorfree/MusicPlayerPlus/README.md

-	-N indicates use alternate comments in Plasma ASCIImatics scenes -p indicates use Plasma scenes in ASCIImatics display -s song specifies a song to accompany an ASCIImatics animation -S indicates display ASCIImatics splash animation General options:
+	-N indicates use alternate comments in Plasma ASCIImatics scenes -p indicates use Plasma scenes in ASCIImatics display -s song specifies a song to accompany an ASCIImatics animation 'song' can be the full pathname to an audio file or a relative pathname to an audio file in the MPD music library or $HOME/Music/
+	-S indicates display ASCIImatics splash animation General options:
 	-D indicates download album cover art